Chilkat River • Jilkaat Heeni

 Acid leaching potential

-This area contains a volcanogenic massive sulfide (VMS) deposit.
-All sulfide mines produce acid mine waste, but wet climates like that of the Chilkat Valley intensify the risk of acid mine drainage–toxic, acidic wastewater leaching into our watershed.
+This area contains a volcanogenic massive sulfide deposit.
+All sulfide mines produce acid mine waste, but wet climates, like that of the Chilkat Valley, intensify the risk of acid mine drainage — toxic, acidic, metals laden wastewater — that could leach into the watershed.

-Acid mine waste requires treatment for perpetuity.
-Constantine tells us the life of the proposed mine would be 10-15 years, but the impacts could last forever, and taxpayers may be on the hook for treating the acid mine waste long after the mining company is gone.
+Acid mine waste requires containment and treatment in perpetuity.
+We’re told the life of the proposed mine would be 10-15 years, but the impacts could last forever.
+Taxpayers could be on the hook for treating acid mine waste for generations after the mining company is gone.

 An area prone to earthquakes

-Constantine has shifted the location of the exploration entry portal from federal Bureau of Land Management (BLM) to Alaska Mental Health Trust (MHT) land, skirting the NEPA process, including Environmental Analysis/Impact Studies that include a “no action” alternative, transparency, and a public process.
+The location of the mine’s entry portal was shifted from federal Bureau of Land Management land to Alaska Mental Health Trust land, skirting the NEPA process, including Environmental Analysis/Impact Studies that include a “no action” alternative, transparency, and a public process.
+State regulators have failed to require a wastewater discharge permit for the project and refused public demands for a public comment period on project changes.

-Constantine’s Plan of Operations addresses five years of industrial activity, but many of the impacts will last for perpetuity.
-Constantine is using current climate and weather data to plan for these impacts, ignoring the rapidly changing climate.
-Climate models predict a warmer, wetter, stormier Chilkat Valley within decades.
+The Plan of Operations addresses five years of industrial activity, but many impacts can last in perpetuity.
+Only using current climate and weather data to plan for these impacts ignores the rapidly changing climate.
+Climate models predict a warmer, wetter, stormier Chilkat Valley.

 For further information don’t hesitate to reach out to us.